An overview of crime statistics for the US

 We Have Never Lived In Safer Times?

-There are those insisting that we have never lived in safer times due to an almost continuous (and considerable) twenty-year-plus decline in crime, but that argument ended since the increases in violence began in 2015 per the National Crime Victimization Survey and the dramatic events of 2020-2023.
+There are those insisting that we have never lived in safer times due to an almost continuous (and considerable) twenty-year-plus decline in crime, but that argument ended since the 28 percent increase in violence and serious violence in 2015-2018 per the National Crime Victimization Survey.

 I spoke to a person regarding national crime statistics who told me that crime data was irrelevant.
 The most important indicator of crime in the United States was fear of crime.